AyushPatel815/SD-G55/README.md

 # SD-G55

-we will be using NextJS, typescript, and Tailwind CSS for the Front-end and firebase for backend
+We will be using NextJS, typescript, and Tailwind CSS for the front-end and firebase for the backend

+We will be using Agile methodology